A Lot or a Little?

 Parents Need to Know

-Based on Ann Brashares' novel, The Sisterhood of the Traveling Pants is sometimes sentimental and ultimately sensible, and it is respectful of its strong girl characters and its audience.
-The film introduces its protagonists as general types, but quickly grants them space to become interesting and complicated.
+Based on Ann Brashares' novel of the same name, this movie is sometimes sentimental and ultimately sensible, and it's respectful of its strong girl characters and its audience.
+The Sisterhood of the Traveling Pants introduces its protagonists as general types but quickly grants them space to become interesting and complicated.
 The movie is about learning to appreciate what's in front of you as well as new experiences.
 But their most important lesson has to do with their mutual support and affection, which lasts over time.

-Where too many movies treat a girl's losing her virginity as singularly traumatic or excessively romantic event, this one shows it as a difficult event from which she learns, recovers, and moves on.
-If its resolutions are at times too neat, the movie is also refreshingly frank, allowing the girls to be confused, perceptive, foolish, mad, and generous.
-Just like girls can be.
+Where too many movies treat a girl's losing her virginity as a singularly traumatic or excessively romantic event, this one shows it as a difficult event from which she learns, recovers, and moves on.
+If its resolutions are at times too neat, the movie also is refreshingly frank, allowing the girls to be confused, perceptive, foolish, mad, and generous -- just like girls can be.